|Country of Origin||Finland|

-Finnish Spitz are wonderful family dogs.
-They are easy going dogs and can be trusted around strangers and other dogs.
-They are very protective towards their family and territory and despite their independent nature, they love being between their favorite person and are happiest when get a chance to participate in family activities.
+Finnish Spitz is a wonderful family dog.
+They are easy-going dogs and can be trusted around strangers and other dogs.
+They are very protective towards their family and territory and despite their independent nature, they love being between their favorite person and are happiest when getting a chance to participate in family activities.

 In Finland, these breeds are known as “Barking Bird Dog” since they bark a lot.
 A lot means a lootttt! which can make your neighborhood go crazy.
-Your Finnish Spitz are prone to suffer from separation anxiety which can be one of the most important reason for your dog being barkers.
+Your Finnish Spitz is prone to suffer from separation anxiety which can be one of the most important reasons for your dog being barkers.

 Early socialization is a must for Finnish Spitz.
 They are reserved with strangers and if not checked properly they can develop behaviors like shy and timid.
 Introducing to new people and animals will help them stay healthy both physically and mentally.

 The Finnish Spitz aren’t lazy dogs.
-They need vigorous exercise everyday in order to avoid boredom and anxiety.
+They need vigorous exercise every day in order to avoid boredom and anxiety.
 Their independent streak often makes training hard.
-The Finnish Spitz easily gets bored with repetitive sessions so the trainers needs to keep the training sessions short by mixing up the routine.
+The Finnish Spitz easily gets bored with repetitive sessions so the trainers need to keep the training sessions short by mixing up the routine.